These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 Using Adaptogenic Herbs to Reduce Stress, Boost Energy

-It also increases dopamine, serotonin, and norepinephrine — brain chemicals that have an appreciable impact on mood.
+It works not just by reducing cortisol, but also by increasing dopamine, serotonin, and norepinephrine — brain chemicals that have an appreciable impact on mood.
 (5)

-One large clinical trial showed that Rhodiola rosea significantly lowered the cortisol response brought on by chronic stress.
+One large clinical trial showed that Arctic root significantly lowered the cortisol response brought on by chronic stress.
+(6)

-When looking for a supplement, note that it goes under many other names including Arctic root and golden root.
+When looking for a supplement, note that it goes under many other names including rose root and golden root.

 The right brain supplement can help reverse all this.